 The second is in the Dawasamu District on Viti Levu, remote and known for its proximity to Moon Reef and its resident pod of Spinner Dolphins.
 Based in the villages of Silana and Natalei, this is a perfect location to experience true Fijian life, in an amazing region defined by dense jungle, volcanic mountainsides and the tribal culture of Tailevu Province.

-There are also monthly visits between GVI Healthcare Volunteers and the District Nurse to assess the success of the work being done.
+There are also monthly visits between GVI Public Health Volunteers and the District Nurse to assess the success of the work being done.
 Volunteers may also utilise official government health materials and resources to create interactive workshops in collaboration with recognised local authorities.
 Furthermore, volunteers assist by creating supporting resources, and conducting supplementary research to assist the district nurse to collate information about individual villages, particularly with a focus to assist in diagnosis of problem areas, and monitoring recurring ailments.

 Contributing to the United Nations Sustainable Development Goals.